Admin User

 boolean

-Whether the field must be present
+Whether the field must be present in the document

 matching